urbandictionary/urbandictionary.tv/README.md

 ## UrbanDictionary.TV

-Pulls definitions from <http://urbandictionary.tv> and plays them using the <http://vhx.tv> video player.
+Pulls slang definitions from <http://urbandictionary.com> and plays them using the <http://vhx.tv> video player.

 Everything is just HTML, CSS + javascript, and the website itself is hosted on [GitHub pages](http://pages.github.com/) (thanks)